Calming your Pet when Flying

 Delta Airlines.
 Flying with pets with Delta Airlines are allowed on almost every flight within the United States, Canada, U.S. Virgin Island but not to Hawaii.
 All household birds, cats, dogs are also allowed in cabin travel (carrier will be stowed under the seat in front of you) except for snub-nosed breeds.

 Now if your pet doesn't fit in a carry on carrier, the only way to travel him is through Delta Pet Cargo.
 Service dogs, however are an exception.
 They should be able to fit under the seat in front of you and will have to be extremely behaved to avoid disturbing other passengers.
+They must also be a minimum of 10 weeks old for travel.

 Southwest Airlines.
 Southwest Airlines flying with pet policy allows your pet to travel in cabin with you.
 But unfortunately, pets are not allowed in international flights.
 Your pet also must be completely inside the pet carrier and be able to stand up and move around the carrier with ease for the entire duration of the flight.